lucmans/digistring/readme.md

 # BUGS
 Audio click and pops from synthesizer when using NoteEvent offset and length.
-Can't build project using "make digistring" directly due to build directory dependencies.